wagnojunior/beamprofiler/docs/usage.rst

          format.
 See step :ref:`6 <usage-step-6>` for how to customize it

-   The file ``example - histogram.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
+   The file ``lab_beam - histogram.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
 This is a good chance to check if the number of normal mixtures used in the normal fit (variable ``mix`` defined in line 10) is appropriate.

    .. figure:: images/example_histogram_1.png
       :scale: 40 %
-      :alt: Histogram plot for the pdd lab_beam.xls
+      :alt: Default histogram plot for the pdd lab_beam.xls using mix=1

-      Histogram plot for the pdd lab_beam.xls
+      Default histogram plot for the pdd lab_beam.xls using mix=1

    We see that a single Gaussian distribution is not sufficient to fit the data at hand, which results in an unreliable laser beam characterization.
 Therefore, go back to line 10, change it so that two Gaussian distributions are used instead, and run the code again.